Keyboard shortcuts

 Runtime Env

 Defines how Processes are ran.
 For AI/ML tasks, the RuntimeEnv may include model weights loaded into GPU memory.
-For ETL tasks, the RuntimeEnv may include CPU settings and memory or wall clock constraints.
+For Data tasks, the RuntimeEnv may include CPU settings and memory or wall clock constraints.
 Similar to state, the RuntimeEnv artifacts are intended to be shared between different processes.
 For example, a single LLM model weights maybe used by multiple processors in parallel or re-used between queries to the same session without having to reload the weights into memory each time.
 The runtime environment can also be thought of as services that processes can share.
 For example, instead of hosting an LLM locally, the runtime can define an API to call to generate tokens remotely which provides flexibility and scalability depending upon the needs of the application.

 Example: Single Source Shortest Paths (SSSP)